amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ### Sigiriya

-There are at least two free purified water re-fill stations here installed by [Pina Organization][17], one in the Village (on [Sigiriya Rd outside Central College][16]) and one inside the main entrance to Lion Rock.
+There are at least two free purified water re-fill stations in Sigiriya installed by [Pina Organization][17], one in the Village (on [Sigiriya Rd outside Central College][16]) and one inside the main (western) entrance to Lion Rock.

 ![]({{"/images/water/sigi6.png"|absolute_url}})
 ![]({{"/images/water/sigi5.png"|absolute_url}})

 >#### *How we discovered this*
->We first stumbled across a water station outside the school in Sigirya Village.
+>We first stumbled across a water station outside the school in Sigiriya Village.
 We took our bottles and refilled them before visiting Lion Rock.
-We could have saved ourselves the extra walk however because on arrival to Lion Rock we discovered there was another refill station specifically for tourists inside the main tourist (western) entrance!
+But we could have saved ourselves the extra walk because on arrival to Lion Rock we discovered another refill station specifically for tourists inside the entrance!
 Hopefully it is only a matter of time before these are more widely publicised.

 ### Anuradhapura

 You can actually refill at many of the local general stores in town for only 3 LKR per litre.
 Who knew?!
-A 1.5 litre plastic bottle costs between 70-150 rupees, so 3 LKR is quite a saving!
+A 1.5 litre plastic bottle costs between 70-150 rupees, so only 3 LKR per litre is quite a saving!

 The photo below shows the kind of water tank to look for.
 This particular place was located on Niwanthaka Chethiya Road, Anuradhapura.